-Patients with the following characteristics will be excluded from the trial:
+Patients meeting the following criteria will be excluded from the trial:

 - a.
 Serious neurological deficit (e.g. foot-drop/possible cauda-equina compression) - b.
 Previous spinal surgery at the same intervertebral disc (level) - c.
-Sciatica presentation for longer than 12 months - d.
+Sciatica presentation for longer than 12 months (see 5.1c. above for more information) - d.
 Age < 16 - e.
 Age > 65 - f.
 Patient has not attempted any form of conservative treatment - g.
 Any patient who has a contraindication for surgery and/or injection - h.
 Patient known to be pregnant